agencyenterprise/graphCMS-tutorial/README.md

   .catch(err => console.log("Error of API: ", err));
   ```

-  On the API Explorer you can try the querys, mutations, and subscription to test it before you call it on your project.
-Some examples of querys, mutations, and subscriptions:
+  On the API Explorer you can try the queries, mutations, and subscription to test it before you call it on your project.
+Some examples of queries, mutations, and subscriptions:

 [Queries](https://graphcms.com/docs/api/content-api#queries)
 ```